For Photographers

 Perpetually Yours

-When a photo usage license expires, you expect the customer to stop using the image.
-This means that, for example, a photo licensed for one annual report can’t be reused in any other annual reports.
-Of course, already-printed copies of that one annual report can still be distributed.
+You expect the customer to stop using an image when the photo usage license expires.
+This means, for example, a photo licensed for one annual report can’t be reused in any other annual reports.
+Already-printed copies of that one annual report can still be distributed.

 But what about photos licensed for online use?

-But often a corporate or editorial customer will want to leave a photo online after the licence has expired rather than deleting the blog post, news story or Tweet that contained the photo.
+But often a corporate or editorial customer will want to leave a photo online after the licence has expired rather than deleting the web article, news story, or Tweet that contained the photo.

 Continue reading →